blueOkiris/y-craft/README.md

 If you want to distribute your application, you will need to make sure the target system receives SDL2, SDL2_mixer, SDL2_image, and SDL2_ttf.
 On Linux, this is simple as you can make a package and put the dependencies the distro's SDL libraries.
 On Windows, you will need to place the various .dlls in the same folder as the binary.

+## Examples

+- snake - a snake clone.
+Fill the entire screen to win.
+Don't hit the walls or your body
+- platformer - example of how to implement platformer physics